Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Related work

 \textbf{Pseudo-fake generation}.
 A popular approach to improve generalization is to leverage a data augmentation technique termed pseudo-fake generation, where manipulated examples are generated from pristine data as the model trains.
-By training with real samples slightly modified with artifacts common to most deepfake generation methods, we can guide the network to extract more general features and avoid overfitting to specific clues introduced by particular deepfake generation methods, which yields better generalization results.
+By training with real samples slightly modified with artifacts designed to mimic generic clues common to most deepfake generation methods, we can guide the network to extract more general features and avoid overfitting to specific clues introduced by particular deepfake generation methods, which yields better generalization results.
+This technique also facilitates training on large-scale datasets, as only real videos are needed to train the deepfake detection network.

-The first pseudo-fake generation methods simulated face swap by blending two images of the same subject in different scenarios~\cite{Li20a}, and this was later improved by using two slightly different copies of the same image (SBI)~\cite{Shiohara22}.
-These methods work well for detecting face swap–style manipulations, but underperform when exposed to other forgery types, such as face reenactment, or methods that leave less obvious blending traces (see Tab.~\ref{tab:pseudo-fake-ablation}).
+Early pseudo-fake generation methods simulated face swap by blending two images of the same subject in different scenarios~\cite{Li20a}, and this was later improved by using two slightly different copies of the same image (SBI)~\cite{Shiohara22}.
+Other methods use self-supervision to generate adversarial fake samples~\cite{Chen22}.
+These methods work well for detecting face swap–style manipulations, but under-perform when exposed to other forgery types, such as face reenactment, or methods that leave less obvious blending traces (see Tab.~\ref{tab:pseudo-fake-ablation}).
+Despite recent efforts to perform more subtle and localized pseudo-fake samples to train deepfake detection systems~\cite{Sun25}, the lack of temporal information in these approaches renders these methods to miss a key factor to identify a wider variety of clues in deepfake videos.